How can I [understand] unless someone should guide me?(Acts 8:31)

 Thus said the Ethiopian eunuch to the Apostle Philip when asked if he understood what he was reading in the book of Isaiah.

 Understanding what we believe, as Orthodox Christians, is important.
 If we have blind faith, anyone could convince us to believe in anything.

 Pontius Pilate once asked, “What is truth?”
 (John 18:38).
 What he didn’t realize was that Truth was standing right in front of him.
 Truth is not a concept, but a person; the Person of Jesus Christ.
 Truth is not relative.
 As Orthodox Christians, we are in constant search of the truth, which is to say, we are constantly in search of Christ.

 With all the information out there, all of the different interpretations of Scripture, all the different opinions, what makes Orthodox Christianity unique?

 Second, the New Testament was written in Koine Greek, a language that the Greek Orthodox Church is very familiar with.
-We do not simply translate the Bible to English, we explain it in English based on the understanding of those who actually know the language that the scriptures were written.
+We do not simply translate the Bible to English, we explain it in English based on the understanding of those who actually know the language in which the scriptures were written.
 The Scriptures were written in a different time and in a language that is no longer used outside of the Church and ancient manuscripts.
-We rely on those who lived during those times – Orthodox Theologians – who can best explain to us the teachings of God.
+We rely on those who lived during those first centuries after the Resurrection – Orthodox Theologians – who can best explain to us the teachings of God.